nico-amsterdam/pop3mail/README.md

 - This program reads from a POP3 mail server, which means that it can only download mail from the inbox folder.
 If you want to access other folders you will need an IMAP client.
 - Gmail users: whether the read mail is permanently deleted or not, depends on your gmail settings, and not on the delete parameter of this program.
 - Do NOT run the script as root.
 - Downloaded attachments can contain viruses, addware or malicious scripts.
-Run a virus scanner.

 ## Installation